kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 #### Upload project data to DBFS

-In this demonstration project, you will upload the project data to DBFS as the PySpark Iris starter catalog is set up for data stored in this location.
-In general, you can store project data in any location accessible over the internet.
+In this demonstration project, you will upload the project data to DBFS as the PySpark Iris starter comes with a catalog that is set up to access data stored on DBFS.

 There are several ways to upload data to DBFS.
 In this guide, it is recommended to use [Databricks CLI](https://docs.databricks.com/dev-tools/cli/dbfs-cli.html) because of the convenience it offers.
 Use the following Databricks CLI command to upload your data: